COVID-19 Legal Update: Nonprofit Response ChecklistPDF

 6. Health Care.
 Many CARES Act provisions address the unique needs of the health care community.
 Robinson Bradshaw’s CARES Act Health Care Update highlights relevant policy and funding provisions that health care entities should consider as part of their COVID-19 response.

 7. Contracts and Force Majeure.
 The COVID-19 pandemic has impacted the ability of many businesses to perform contractual obligations.
 Each situation is highly individualized.
-For specific questions regarding your contractual obligations in light of COVID-19, refer to Robinson Bradshaw’s Force Majeure Legal Update or contact a member of Robinson Bradshaw’s Coronavirus Response Team.
+For specific questions regarding your contractual obligations in light of COVID-19, refer to Robinson Bradshaw’s Force Majeure Legal Update.

 8. Environmental Considerations.
 The EPA released new guidance to assist businesses in responding to COVID-19.
 Robinson Bradshaw’s recent Environmental Update provides more information if your company is subject to environmental regulations, or has shifted its operations in light of the COVID-19 crisis in a manner that could trigger new air, water or waste management requirements.